nasa-gibs/mrf/doc/MUG.md

 |[TIFF](#tiff-compression)|All|Well known TIFF with LZW compression|Web Tiles|No|Mostly for web clients with TIFF support|
 |[LERC](#lerc-compression)|All|Data compressed with [LERC](https://github.com/Esri/lerc)||Choice|Fast compression with fixed quantization step|

-## NONE Compression
+## NONE

-As the name suggest, the NONE format directly stores the tile array, in a row major pixel order.
+The NONE format directly stores the tile array in a row major pixel order.
 PIXEL and BAND interleave modes are supported, as well as all the GDAL supported data types.
 The NONE format has no other options or features, all the common MRF functionality applies.
 If a NoData value is defined per band, tiles consisting only in NoData values are not stored on disk.
 If the NoData value is not defined, tiles which only contain zeros are not stored.
 As with any other tile format, the MRF does not guarantee any specific order of the tiles in the data file.
 For multiple byte data types, the order of the bytes is machine dependent, except if the NETBYTEORDER option is set, in which case the bytes are written in big endian.
 This rule applies to most of the other formats that do not explicitly control the data values (JPEG, PNG, TIF).

-## QB3 Compression
+## QB3

 The [QB3](https://github.com/lucianpls/QB3) compression is a raster specific lossless integer compression algorithm.
 It is very fast for both compression and decompression and it produces great compression for natural images.
-In MRF it supports all integer types, signed and unsigned.
-Multiple bands per tile are supported (INTERLEAVE=PIXEL), with a default inter-band decorrelation for RGB(A) data, decorrelation which can improve the compression ratio.
-If the input data has 3 or 4 bands but it is not RGB(A), the decorrelation can be disabled by using PHOTOMETRIC=MULTI create option.
+In MRF it supports all integer types, signed or unsigned.
+Multiple bands per tile are supported (INTERLEAVE=PIXEL), with a default inter-band decorrelation for RGB(A) data which can improve the compression ratio.
+The decorrelation can be disabled by using PHOTOMETRIC=MULTI create option.
 QB3 has an optional extra compression step which in some cases can result in additional compression while still being lossless.
 Since this step slows down the compression and is usually ineffective for Byte data, it is not enabled by default.
 To enable it, use QUALITY settings above 95.
+There is also a faster mode, triggered by setting QUALITY under 5, which also looses a bit of the compression.
 The QB3 is highly recommended as a format for lossless data.
 It achieves better compression that PNG, DEFLATE, ZSTD and LERC while being significantly faster.
 The fast compression makes it especially valuable for use in a caching MRF or when MRF is a transient (work) format.

-## PNG and PPNG Compression
+## PNG and PPNG

 PNG is a well known lossless compression image format.
 It uses a raster filter plus the DEFLATE algorithm internally.
 PNG is currently the default compression mechanism for MRF.
 PNG compression is slower than DEFLATE, but results in smaller data files which are also suitable as